 When is to Visit

-The best time to visit Kyambura Game Reserve is during the dry season from December to February and then late June to October.
+The best time to visit Kyambura Game Reserve is during the dry season from December to February and then again from late June to October.

 This is considered the best time to visit for activities like chimp-trekking and nature walks because they are not likely to be affected by rainfall, which could lead to the paths becoming inaccessible or too slippery for excursions.